Pythonic Containers¶

 [1, 'hello']

-In addition to indexing and slicing, the list
+In addition to indexing and slicing, the list type provides a number

-of useful functions that can be listed using dir
+of useful functions that can be listed using dir.

-Remember (as in Lecture 2) that dir
+Remember (as in Lecture 2) that dir can lead

 to a lots of names with double underscores, which usually represent

 items that are not of much interest.
-Note, though, that dir
+Note, though, that dir produces

 a list, and the elements of that lists can be accessed one by one using

-loop.
+for loop.
 The interesting items can be printed by skipping those

-whose name starts with double underscore ('__'
+whose name starts with double underscore ('__'):

 In [8]: